-Sound Transit (Seattle) received an FTA grant for Bicycle Enhancements At Sound Transit (BEAST).
+Sound Transit (Seattle) received an FTA grant for Bicycle Enhancements at Sound Transit (BEAST).
 This grant was used to install secure bicycle parking at numerous locations.
 The grant included \$100,000 for bicyclist education, which was used to develop and install bicycle wayfinding signs at light-rail stations.

 Initially, signs were deployed exclusively at bicycle parking facilities.
-Over time, the program advanced to the platform level in conjunction with existing customer information signage, in an effort to accommodate bike/ transit users bringing bikes onboard.
+Over time, the program advanced to the platform level in conjunction with existing customer information signage, to accommodate bike/ transit users bringing bikes onboard.
 Concentric rings were used to illustrate distances up to one mile around the stations.
-Because the light-rail line runs through multiple jurisdictions, each with has different on-street bicycle facility nomenclature, Sound Transit was challenged to come up with common terms for types of on-street bicycle facilities around each station.
-Bike maps need to be updated frequently, because jurisdictions make frequent changes.
+Because the light-rail line runs through multiple jurisdictions, each with different on-street bicycle facility no-menclature, Sound Transit was challenged to come up with common terms for types of on-street bicycle facilities around each station.
+Bike maps need to be updated frequently, because of frequent changes within the jurisdictions.